sddaniels/transition-forward-project/src/pages/resources/assessment/index.md

         <th colspan="3">Organizational Culture</th>
     </tr>
     <tr>
         <td>We always use gendered language and have only binary options on forms and other materials.
-When transgender issues come up, we focus on the discomfort that other employees may feel towards that topic.</td>
+When transgender issues come up, we focus on the discomfort that employees and customers may feel towards that topic.</td>
-        <td>We generally use non-gendered language and include non-binary identities in some places.</td>
+        <td>We typically use non-gendered language and include non-binary identities in some places.
+We are friendly to transgender and non-binary customers.</td>
         <td>We always use non-gendered language and fully support non-binary identities, including in our parental leave policy.
 We focus on safety and inclusion rather than discomfort.</td>
     </tr>
   </tbody>